shikorab/SceneGraph/README.md

 ## Introduction
-In Scene-Graph classification task (see more works such as [2, 3, 4, 5, 6]), the input is an image annotated with a set of rectangles that bound entities in the image, known as bounding boxes.
+In scene graph prediction task (see more works such as [2, 3, 4, 5, 6]), the input is an image annotated with a set of bounding boxes.
 The goal is to label each bounding box with the correct entity category, and every pair of entities with their relation, such that they form a coherent graph, known as a scene graph.
-In a scene graph, nodes correspond to bounding-boxes labeled with the entity category and edges correspond to relations among entities.

-In the paper [Scene Graphs with Permutation-Invariant Structured Prediction](https://arxiv.org/abs/1802.05451) (2018) [1] we present a new architecture for graph inference.
-We show that this architecture has the **following structural property**: on the one hand, the architecture is invariant to input permutations; on the other hand, every permutation-invariant function can be implemented via this architecture.
+In the paper [Scene Graphs with Permutation-Invariant Structured Prediction](https://arxiv.org/abs/1802.05451) (2018) [1] we present a new architecture for graph inference that has the **following structural property**: on the one hand, the architecture is invariant to input permutations; on the other hand, every permutation-invariant function can be implemented via this architecture.

-In this repository, we share our architecture implementation.
+In this repository, we share our architecture implementation for the task of scene graph prediction.

 ## Model implementation
 Our model has two components: A **Label Predictor (LP)** that takes as input an image with bounding boxes and outputs a distribution over labels for each entity and relation.
 Then, a **Scene Graph Predictor (SGP)** that takes all label distributions and predicts more consistent label distributions jointly for all entities and relations.
 SGP satisfies the graph permutation invariance property intoduced in the paper.
 The repository includes just the SGP model which gets as input a label distribution that created a head by our LP over [VisualGenome dataset](https://visualgenome.org).
-The model implemented using [TensorFlow](https://www.tensorflow.org/).
+The model is implemented in [TensorFlow](https://www.tensorflow.org/).

 ## SGP architecture